EEN421/EEN421.github.io/_posts/PowerBI & Sentinel.md

 # Define our report and the underlying KQL:
 Lets keep it simple and report on our Ingest tends for this exercise and query the Usage table.
 In my experience, usage and cost trends are almost always brought up during quarterly business reviews.
 You could manually query your workspace with KQL every quarter and paste the results into a PowerPoint deck or whatever, but that’s a drag on your time… Let’s automate this!

-# Pro Tip:
+ > &#128161; _Pro Tip:
 Everybody’s got a Usage table right?
 Depending on what you’ve got in your environment, maybe you could involve firewall logs via the commonsecuritylog or syslog tables for quarterly security meetings etc. You’re only limited to what’s in your workspace.

 For this report, lets include ingest trends from the Usage table for the past 90, 60, 30, and 7 days.
 You can copy and paste the KQL from my GitHub repo here: KQL-Queries/90 Day Billable Ingest Volume.kql at Main · EEN421/KQL-Queries (github.com)

-# Pro Tip:
+ > &#128161; _Pro Tip:
   Check out my full catalogue of useful KQL queries ready to copy and paste here: EEN421/KQL-Queries: Ian Hanley's deceptively simple KQL queries. (github.com)